jpdery/moobile-core-doc/Source/Guides/HelloWorld.md

 ### Requirements

-This guide requires to:

-- Download and extract the [Moobile Boiler Plate](https://github.com/jpdery/moobile-boiler-plate/zipball/master) package.
+To use this guide you must download and extract the [Moobile Boiler Plate](https://moobilejs.com/donwload/moobile-boiler-plate-0.1.zip).

 ### Note

 If you are using Google Chrome, make sure you start it using the `--allow-file-access-from-files` command line option [as explained here](http://code.google.com/p/chromium/issues/detail?id=40787) or it might not work properly.

-## Create a view template
+## Creating a view template

 In the `www/templates/views/` directory, create a `hello-world-view.html` file and add the following code: